 Keisha Lonon is an Author, Advocate, Keynote Speaker, and Emotional Life Coach.
 As a highly motivated advocate on a legal team, she is well known for delivering successful stories with major results.

 She earned a Masters’ in Forensic Psychology, Health Advisory Board Member of Councilman Brandon Todd, trained with the GBI in the Child Exploitation/Computer Crime Unit, Crisis Counselor, and the Senior Advocate at NVRDC where she advocates for survivors/ victims.
 She provides awareness, resources, and tools for self-empowerment to those who experience homicide/assault, gun violence, sexual assault, domestic violence/IPV, human trafficking, & issues with crime victim rights.

 KL mirrored her successful technique and developed an informed trauma education program for children and teachers.
 There are several tiers of the program to promote strengthening life skills and responsive relationships.

-As a highly motivated advocate, she has over 8yrs of experience and was a victim domestic violence.
-She trained/worked at GBI, Georgia Bureau Investigation in the Child Exploitation and Computer Crime Unit.
+As a highly motivated advocate with over 10yrs of experience and was a crime victim rights.
 Lonon has served as a Crisis Counselor.
 She traveled throughout the community to provide community based mobile crisis intervention and case management services to children and families who are suffering psychotic crisis and trauma within their home.
-In addition, Lonon is an author, advocate, activist & motivational speaker for teen domestic violence intersecting with human traffick within her community.
 Her goal is to impact victimization through awareness, self-help, affirmation and resources.